janis-commerce/view-schema-validator/README.md

---input, -i     write a relative dir folder or dir file --output, -o    write a relative dir fordel for your outputs --service, -s   write a service local for resolve endpoints --env, -e       write a current environment for resolve endpoints --minified, -m  write build minified json files --watch, -w     watch input and execute on changes
+--input, -i     write a relative dir folder or dir file --output, -o    write a relative dir fordel for your outputs --service, -s   write a service local for resolve endpoints --schemasFolder, -f  write the name of the folder where the partials schemes are --env, -e       write a current environment for resolve endpoints --minified, -m  write build minified json files --watch, -w     watch input and execute on changes